Skip to main content.

 • Please provide the following links in video meetings:

-If your group is an ongoing group, you may find that you don't have the time or energy to continue hosting.
-That's ok.
-It's really important that all volunteers (and leading a coffee table group is definitely an act of volunteering) know that it is always okay to prioritize their mental and physical health.
-Rather than discontinuing the group by not scheduling a new one, see if anyone in the group or the larger VC community is willing to take on the responsibility.
+If your group is ongoing, there might be a point where you don't have the time or energy to continue hosting.
+That's okay.
+All volunteers (and leading a Coffee Table Group is definitely also an act of volunteering) must know that it is always okay to prioritize their mental and physical health.
+Rather than discontinuing the group by not scheduling a new one, see if anyone in the group or the larger Virtual Coffee community is willing to take on the responsibility.
 Communicate with your Coffee Table Group about the need for a new host.
-If you're unable to do so, let the maintainers know.
+If you're unable to do so, let the Maintainers know.

 Back to Top